 Bio

-He has written over 700 poems since middle school and completed four manuscripts at Indiana University (Visions & Interpretations I–IV).
-Visions IV, the current manuscript, gathers two dozen poems including "The Wave That Crushes Shells Into Sand Crushes Me Too," "The Cowboy," "For a Flame Called Indiana," "Twin Fawn," "On the Hood of a Car with Blue Razz Ice," and "I Come Here to Watch the Boats Dock & Disappear Into the Distance as the Water Waves Like a Vision While My Vraylar Dissolves Like Blue Cotton Candy."
-A companion sequence, QUANNNIC, stages first contact at the farmer's market and concludes it at Dollar Tree.
+He has written over 700 poems since & completed four manuscripts at Indiana University (Visions & Interpretations I–IV).
+Visions IV, the current manuscript, gathers two dozen poems including "The Wave That Crushes Shells Into Sand Crushes Me Too," "The Cowboy," "For a Flame Called Indiana," "Twin Fawn," "On the Hood of a Car with Blue Razz Ice," & "I Come Here to Watch the Boats Dock & Disappear Into the Distance as the Water Waves Like a Vision While My Vraylar Dissolves Like Blue Cotton Candy."
+A companion sequence, QUANNNIC, stages first contact at the farmer's market & concludes it at Dollar Tree.
 His play The Parking Lot Gospels keeps company with the poems.

-His influences include Denis Johnson, Dorothea Lasky, James Tate, Frank O'Hara, Wisława Szymborska, Larry Levis, Mary Ruefle, and Alex Dimitrov.
-He is equally in conversation with Björk (whose Vespertine he keeps returning to), Talk Talk's Laughing Stock, Lana Del Rey, and the documentary instinct of the monthly playlist, which he has kept since his senior year of high school.
+His influences include Denis Johnson, Dorothea Lasky, James Tate, Frank O'Hara, Wisława Szymborska, Larry Levis, Mary Ruefle, & Alex Dimitrov.
+He is equally in conversation with Björk (whose Vespertine he keeps returning to), Talk Talk's Laughing Stock, Lana Del Rey, & the documentary instinct of the monthly playlist, which he has kept since his senior year of high school.

 Artistic Statement